 Conclusion for the S&P 500 Periodic Reinvestment Calculator

 Also, as we showed in the original calculator, dividends matter.
-Over longer scenarios, you’ll note that the dividends paid start to dominate the initial investment – that’s the true power of dividends, and as we set out to prove with the original calculator, it’s ridiculous for the financial media to ignore dividends.
+Over longer scenarios, you’ll note that the dividends paid start to dominate the initial investment.
 If you ever see an article posted which ignores the effects of dividends or only quotes price returns on an index, please send the author this way!